 9 Things You Can Do This Weekend To Feel Productive

-But it doesn’t have to be a total loss.
+But this weekend doesn’t have to be a total loss.
 Here are a few things you can do, which shouldn’t take more than one sitting, that will make you feel like a productive human being.

 1. Clear out your emails